esaiaswestberg/klistra_nu/README.md

     -   By using 256-bit symmetric keys, Klistra.nu is resistant to Grover's algorithm, maintaining 128-bit security even against future quantum computers.
 5.  **Server Blindness (Protected Pastes):**
     -   For password-protected pastes, the server and storage provider never see raw text, file content, decryption keys, or your password.
+6.  **Server-Side Protection:**
+    -   **Rate Limiting:** Protects against automated brute-force attacks on paste IDs and resource exhaustion.
+    -   **High-Entropy IDs:** Uses `crypto/rand` to generate IDs with a large search space, preventing "iteration" or "crawling" attacks.
+    -   **Session Hardening:** Cookies use `HttpOnly`, `Secure`, and `SameSite: Strict` flags to prevent XSS-based hijacking and CSRF.
+    -   **Input Validation:** Strict limits on request sizes (10MB) and expiry durations are enforced at the API level.
+    -   **Path Traversal Protection:** Static file serving is jailed to specific directories with secure path resolution.

 ## 🔌 API Reference